bauyrjanj/rasa/README.md

 ```

-## Training
+# Training the bot

-I used the following commands the most often during the training phase of the model
+I used the following commands the most often during the training phase of the model/bot.

   ```
   # train the mode